Camilo Torres Restrepo: Priesthood and academic life

+After witnessing the poverty of Belgian miners, and under the influence of the worker-priest movement and Marxism, Camilo became embarrassed at his own luxury, and decided to sell his car and live as humbly as possible.
+After Camilo informed his mother of his decision, she chastized him; Camilo responded that his 'bourgeois' status was preventing him from establishing a "real contact" with the workers, whom he came to see as the embodiment of "the person of Jesus".
+Torres also stayed in touch with his friends from Colombia through letters, who informed him of dissemination of communist guerrillas and movements in Colombia; Camilo's friend Miguel wrote to him: "In my free time I'm working with the workers, finally...!
+They have many needs of all kinds and we are going to see how we can organise them to solve them. [...]
+On the subject of the country [...]
+I can add that the guerrillas seem to be fuelled by communism, which has gained ground even against the president."
+Camilo Torres' fascination with Marxism led him to visit the Soviet Union at the time and praise Joseph Stalin.
+Camilo's friend who became a communist, Jaime Díaz, praised Camilo for going to Moscow and "praying at the miraculous tomb of our father Stalin".

-In 1959, when he returned to Colombia, he felt compelled to actively support the cause of the poor and the working class.
+In 1959, when he returned to Colombia, Camilo felt compelled to actively support the cause of the poor and the working class.
 That year he was appointed auxiliary chaplain of the National University of Colombia, in Bogotá.
 The following year, in 1960, he participated along with Orlando Fals Borda, Carlos Escalante, Eduardo Umaña Luna, María Cristina Salazar, Darío Botero Uribe, Virginia Gutiérrez de Pineda and Tomás Ducay, among others, in the founding of the first faculty of Sociology in Latin America (today a department) of the Universidad Nacional de Colombia, where he was a professor and was close to and popular with the students.
 He was a founding member and president of the Movimiento Universitario de Promoción Comunal (MUNIPROC).
 With the creation of the Juntas de Acción Comunal (JAC), promoted by the government of Alberto Lleras Camargo, from Law 9 of 1958, Torres recognises in it the possibility of decentralising political power and giving possibilities of empowerment to grassroots communities.
 Together with teachers and students, he carried out community action programmes in working-class neighbourhoods in Bogotá.
 Torres was also the organiser of the IX Congress of the Latin American Sociological Association.